swordfush/RulesEngine/README.md

 To do this inherit from `RuleEvaluator` and override the `GetBinaryOperatorExpression()` method.

-# TODO
+# Future possibilities
-* Whitelist operations: not all in ExpressionType are valid.
-* Support unary operations.
-* Support non-string values.
+* Support non-string values?
 * Support full expression trees?